 But superannuation is about more than retirement planning.
 It is actually a cornerstone of most people’s financial plan.
 This is because ‘super’ touches every other aspect of your financial planning.
 The way you manage your super impacts on how you manage your insurances, your other investments, your tax planning, your retirement planning, your marriage, your divorce, how and when you might help your adult kids out financially, your estate planning and even how you repay your own mortgage.

 It is super by name and even more super by nature.

-There are three types of super fund: retail funds, industry funds and self-managed superannuation funds.
+There are several types of super funds, such as retail funds, industry funds, corporate funds and self-managed superannuation funds.
 Different clients are suited to one or more of these types, and sometimes it makes sense to use more than one type in combination.
 We help you select the appropriate type of fund.
 We then help you make best use of whichever option you take.
 This is important because super can and should be incorporated into your thinking about everything to do with your finances.

 If you decide to manage your own super (a ‘self-managed super fund,’ or SMSF), we assist with all facets of establishing and maintaining this fund.
 This includes liaising with external legal professionals to facilitate the production of all documents needed to start, and our advice on the assets you hold within the fund.

 I’ve been getting a lot of questions lately, and seen similar conversations on social media, around “What’s the best superfund?”
 And this question relates mostly to industry super funds.
 This got me wondering…. why have we got so much talk around this topic in the last few weeks?
 And the reason I think is quite simple.

 Did you know….if you are “downsizing” in retirement, you may be eligible to boost your super via a downsizer contribution.
 I say “downsizing” because this term is misleading.
 You don’t actually have to move into a smaller home.
 In fact, you could upsize and still make a “downsizer” contribution to super!
 So how does